saffiya/golden_health/README.md

 <h5>As a returning visitor, I want to be able to reset my password if I have forgotten it </h5>

 <ul>
-    <li>When a user is logging in, there is a link called "Forgot Password?" when clicked the user is redirected to a page called Password Reset which allows the user to reset their password by entering their email address</li>
+    <li>When a user is logging in, there is a link called "Forgot Password?" when clicked the user is redirected to a page called Password Reset which allows the user to reset their password by entering their email address.
+They will then recieve a link via email which once clicked will take them back to the site to reset the password.</li>
 </ul>

 <h5>As a returning visitor, I want to be able to update my delivery information</h5>